 Click here to receive email notifications each time this report is published.

 The overall strong performance in the Texas economy translates into a positive outlook for the commercial real estate sector.
-The Texas Nonresidential Coincident Index, which measures current construction activity, indicates growth may slow as nonresidential construction values declined and interest rates increased in 2018.
-However, the Texas Leading Indicator, which measures future construction activity, indicates growth may slow as nonresidential construction values declined and interest rates increased in 2018.
+The Texas Nonresidential Coincident Index, which measures current construction activity, indicates growth accelerated as nonresidential construction values increased in 1Q2019.
+However, the Texas Nonresidential Leading Indicator, which measures potential future construction activity, indicates growth may slow going forward.
+See Figures 1-5 for the Nonresidential Coincident Index and Leading Indicator for Texas and the four major metros.

-The state's solid economy relies on the performance of the four major MSAs.
-Austin's economic activity held steady during 2018 as job growth continued its upward trend and wage gains followed.
-Employment continued to climb in Dallas-Fort Worth (DFW) with the goods sector leading job growth.
-In Houston, the overall outlook remains positive, supported by recent strong and broad-based job growth, although at a slower pace than during the oil boom.
-In contrast, San Antonio's job growth was softer through 2018, registering lower employment growth than the other MSAs.
+Austin's overall economic activity moderated in 1Q2019 even as job growth continued its upward trend and wage growth rose.
+Employment continued to climb in Dallas-Fort Worth (DFW) with the services sector leading job growth.
+In Houston, the overall outlook remains positive, supported by higher oil prices and a strong U.S. economy, although at a slower pace than during the oil boom.
+San Antonio's job growth improved in 1Q2019, after slowing at the end of 2018.

-The outlook for 2019 appears to be positive for the major Texas MSAs due to the strength of the U.S. and Texas economies.
-Although oil prices dipped in late 2018, fundamental factors appear to provide a positive tailwind moving forward.
-Interest rates should continue to rise as inflation increases.
-On the negative side, volatility in the oil market, a slowing global economy, and a declining trade environment remain the greatest headwinds to the Texas economy, challenging some of the state's most productive industries.
-Although Mexico, Canada, and the U.S. announced an unofficial trade agreement, the net impact of the proposal is still uncertain.
-The U.S. economy may slow in 2019 as the effects of the 2018 fiscal stimulus dilute.
+The outlook for the rest of 2019 appears to be positive for the major Texas MSAs due to the strength of the U.S. and Texas economies.
+As oil prices jumped in 1Q2019, Texas' fundamental economic factors appear to provide a positive tailwind moving forward.
+Interest rates should continue to remain low as inflation pressure remained subdued.
+On the negative side, a declining trade environment remains the greatest headwind to the Texas economy, challenging some of the state's most productive industries.
+Although Mexico, Canada, and the U.S. announced official trade agreements, the agreements need approval from each country's legislative branches.
+The U.S. economy has shown signs of slowing in 2019 as the effects of the 2018 fiscal stimulus dilute.

 Previous reports available: